LukeSmithxyz/mutt-wizard/README.md

 ## Progress

-The main scripts `mutt_install.sh` can create or add an account from a domain in `domain.csv` to `~/.offlineimaprc` without a problem.
+* The main scripts `mutt_install.sh` can create or add an account from a domain in `domain.csv` to `~/.offlineimaprc` without a problem.
+* It also creates a email-specific settings for your muttrc, which are outputed in the `accounts/` directory in your mutt directory.
+* It uses your gpg encryption to store your encrypted password in `credentials/`, where there are also two scripts that allow mutt and offlineIMAP to decrypt the passwords when needed.

 ## YOU CAN HELP